FIIT-ISA/ISA-course/README.md

 ### Course textbook / Base literature

 - NGUYEN, G., LYTVYN, O., 2026. **Foundations of Generative AI and Applied Machine Learning** (in preparation).
 The Edition of University Textbooks on Informatics and Information Technologies.
 Spektrum STU Publishing, ISBN 978-80-xxx-xxxx-x.
-Will be available at FIIT STU e-library [ ELVIRA ](https://elvira.fiit.stuba.sk/) with AIS access.
+To be available at FIIT STU e-library [ ELVIRA ](https://elvira.fiit.stuba.sk/) with AIS access.

 ### Recommended literature